MolSSI-Education/python-package-best-practices/_episodes/06-collaboration.md

 Add the following to your README and commit the change.

 ~~~
-To submit your feature to be incorporated to the master branch, you should submit a `Pull Request`.
+To submit your feature to be incorporated to the main branch, you should submit a `Pull Request`.
 The repository maintainers will review your pull request before accepting your changes.
 ~~~

 ~~~